Previously Posted Information about the Workforce Innovation and Opportunity Act

 Washington, DC 20515-6612

-The Office of Special Education and Rehabilitative Services has published a blog to share Janet Terry’s success story.
-Ms. Terry received vocational rehabilitation services and other services as a result of connecting with an American Job Center in Pittsburgh, PA.
+- On July 11, 2016, OSERS published a blog sharing Janet Terry’s success story.
+Ms. Terry received vocational rehabilitation services and other workforce development services as a result of connecting with an American Job Center in Pittsburgh, PA.

-On July 5, 2016, the Office of Special Education and Rehabilitative Services (OSERS) and RSA held a teleconference with its stakeholders to announce that the WIOA final rules are publicly available.
-The July 5, 2016 teleconference transcript ( PDF, 243KB) also includes information regarding the program-specific final rules related to the Rehabilitation Act of 1973, as amended by title IV of WIOA.
+- On July 5, 2016, OSERS and RSA held a teleconference with its stakeholders to announce that the WIOA final rules became publicly available.
+The July 5, 2016 teleconference transcript (PDF, 243KB) also includes information regarding the program-specific final rules related to the Rehabilitation Act of 1973, as amended by title IV of WIOA.

 (July 22, 2016)